-▶ Password

-▶ Any KEY

-Set a password with 1~5 characters to turn on the system.
+▶ Password Set a password with 1~5 characters to turn on the system. ▶ Any KEY Press any key on the keyboard to turn on the system.

-▶ Password

-▶ Password

-➤ Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.
+▶ Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.

-→ KB Power ON Password
+KB Power ON Password